ichenpipi/cocos-quick-finder/README.en.md

 [Cocos Creator Editor Extension]

-**Press the hotkey to open the search bar, enter the file name then you can locate the file quickly, for scenes or prefabs you can open it directly.**
+**Press the hotkey to open the search bar, enter the file name then you can locate the file immediately, for scenes or prefabs you can open it directly.**